-It is very important to ensure that the policies and proposals contained in the Local Development Framework contribute to the aims of sustainable development.
+It is very important to ensure that the policies and proposals contained in the Core Strategy, emerging development plan documents and Neighbourhood Plans contribute to the aims of sustainable development.
 This is commonly defined as ensuring that there is a better quality of life for everyone both now and in the future.
 Sustainable development seeks to strike a balance between economic, environmental and social factors to enable people to meet their needs whilst minimising their impact, nor compromising the ability of future generations to meet their needs.